PhilippeR26/Cairo1JS/doc/walletAPIspec.md

 ```
 ### Behavior :
-- In case of authorization, returns an array of strings.
-The first item content is  `accounts`.
+- If authorized, returns an array of strings.
+The first item content is  `accounts` (equal to `Permission.Accounts` enum).
-- If the user declines the permission, the response is an empty array.
+- If not authorized, the response is an empty array.
 ### Example :
 ```typescript
 const resp = await myWallet.request(type: "wallet_getPermissions");